devshadat/CIBLApp/README.md

 ## Installation
-Install APK File named cibl_pay.apk in your smartphone.
+Click and download APK File named cibl_pay.apk and install it in your smartphone to run the application.
 ```bash
 Requirements:
 Minimum Android API 21 or Android 6 ( Marshmallow ).